-Dr. Moos: The key factors associated with protection from the intergenerational transmission of substance use problems are the same as those associated with successful treatment and long-term recovery.
-That is, to the extent that family members, peers, teachers, and other adults provide support, goal direction, and structure; model positive behavioral norms; reward participation in prosocial activities; and help build self-efficacy and coping skills, youngsters likely will refrain from substance misuse and other problem behaviors.
+Dr. Moos: The key factors associated with from the intergenerational protection transmission of substance use problems are same those associated with the as successful long-term treatment and recovery.
+That is, to the extent that family members, peers, teachers, and other adults goal direction, provide support, and structure; model positive behavioral norms; reward participation in prosocial activities; and help build self-efficacy and coping skills, youngsters likely will refrain from substance misuse and other problem behaviors.